Rupiah Token Trading Up 0.4% This Week (IDRT)

-Rupiah Token (CURRENCY:IDRT) traded 0.2% higher against the dollar during the twenty-four hour period ending at 20:00 PM E.T. on July 29th.
-In the last week, Rupiah Token has traded 0.4% higher against the dollar.
-One Rupiah Token coin can currently be purchased for about $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-Rupiah Token has a total market cap of $5.63 million and approximately $460,623.00 worth of Rupiah Token was traded on exchanges in the last 24 hours.
+Rupiah Token (CURRENCY:IDRT) traded 0.3% higher against the US dollar during the twenty-four hour period ending at 0:00 AM Eastern on August 2nd.
+One Rupiah Token coin can currently be bought for $0.0001 or 0.00000000 BTC on popular exchanges.
+Rupiah Token has a total market cap of $5.63 million and approximately $991,990.00 worth of Rupiah Token was traded on exchanges in the last 24 hours.
+Over the last seven days, Rupiah Token has traded up 0.4% against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.